I almost stopped bringing them to the playground.

 This may not be the way that you're used to thinking about it — it certainly wasn’t for me — so let's take a look at some examples.

-Examples of Negative Reinforcement
+Negative Reinforcement Examples

 - Your child throws a tantrum when you mix vegetables into her macaroni and cheese.
 The next time you make mac and cheese, you don't mix vegetables in because you don’t want to deal with a tantrum.